Blizzard Entertainment: Hearthstone ban and Hong Kong protests

 During an October 2019 Hearthstone Grandmasters streaming event in Taiwan, one player Ng Wai Chung, going by his online alias "Blitzchung" used an interview period to show support for the protestors in the 2019–20 Hong Kong protests.
 Shortly afterwards, on October 7, 2019, Blitzchung was disqualified from the current tournament and forfeited his winnings to date, and banned for a one-year period.
 The two shoutcasters engaged in the interview were also penalized with similar bans.
 Blizzard justified the ban as from its Grandmasters tournament rules that prevents players from anything that "brings [themselves] into public disrepute, offends a portion or group of the public, or otherwise damages [Blizzard's] image".

 Blizzard's response led to several protests from current Hearthstone players, other video game players, and criticism from Blizzard's employees, fearing that Blizzard was giving into the censorship of the Chinese government.
-Protests were held, including through the 2019 BlizzCon in early November, to urge Blizzard to reverse their bans.
+Protests were held, including through the 2019 BlizzCon in early November, to urge Blizzard to reverse its bans.
 The situation also drew the attention of several U.S. lawmakers, fearing that Blizzard, as a U.S. company, was letting China dictate how it handled speech and also urged the bans to be reversed.

 Blizzard CEO J. Allen Brack wrote an open letter on October 11, 2019, apologizing for the way Blizzard handled the situation, and reduced the bans for both Blitzchung and the casters to six months.
-Brack reiterated that while they support free speech and their decision was in no way tied to the Chinese government, they want players and casters to avoid speaking beyond the tournament and the games in such interviews.
+Brack reiterated that while it supports free speech and its decision was in no way tied to the Chinese government, it wants players and casters to avoid speaking beyond the tournament and the games in such interviews.